Air pollution in Karachi: Major sources of pollution

 Major sources of air pollution in Karachi include transport and industrial emissions, waste burning, generators, emissions from refrigerators, dust blowing and stoves used in homes and hotels.
 70% of the air pollution in Karachi is emitted by motor vehicles.

 The two-stroke engine on rickshaws and motorcycles are one of the major polluters of air in Karachi and rest of Pakistan.
 The two-stroke engines, as well as defective or poorly maintained vehicles, are major polluters by producing carbon dioxide emissions.
 Two-stroke engines as well as defective vehicles using substandard lubricant are major emitters of sulfur dioxide and smoke.
 Automobiles operating on compressed natural gas and liquefied petroleum gas are major air polluters.

 Environmental impact

 Karachi's environment has been badly affected by air pollution.
 All types of forests along Sindh's coastline, including mangroves, which used to help absorb carbon dioxide and clean air in Karachi, have dwindled to alarming levels.
 Over the past 50 years, Karachi has lost 10,000 hectares of mangrove forests to encroachment, commercialization and infrastructure development.

+Biochemical and environmental engineering perspectives

+The severe air quality degradation in Karachi is not merely a matter of visible smoke, but involves complex atmospheric chemistry.
+Industrial emissions from the Korangi and SITE areas release high volumes of volatile organic compounds (VOCs) and nitrogen oxides (NOx).
+Under sunlight, these undergo photochemical reactions to form secondary organic aerosols (SOAs), which significantly contribute to the city's hazardous PM2.5 levels.

+From an engineering standpoint, mitigating this requires transitioning from basic filtration to advanced emission control technologies.
+Industries must adopt wet scrubbers and biofilters to neutralize acidic gases and degrade VOCs at the source.

+Furthermore, the biochemical role of Karachi’s remaining coastal mangrove forests is critical; these ecosystems act as natural biofilters, sequestering carbon and trapping airborne particulate matter.
+Preserving and expanding these green belts is a vital, nature-based biochemical engineering strategy to offset urban emissions.